iam-riyaz/mart-ez/README.md

 # MartEZ
-## this my custom website based on e-commerce model
+## this is my custom website based on e-commerce model